Do you feel guilty eating three yummy meals a day plus snacks while your dog just gets one or two scoops of dry kibble?

 What About Treats?

 Dog treats should make up 5% to 10% or less of your dog’s daily diet.
 Ask your vet about the number of treats this means for your dog.
-It’ll vary based on his weight and activity level.
+It’ll vary based on their weight and activity level.

 If you need to use treats frequently for training, use very small pieces.
 You can also set aside some of your dog's daily portion of kibbles to use as “treats” when you train.

-He Looks Great But Is Always Hungry
+They Look Great But Are Always Hungry

 The amount of food your dog needs may change if: